Study of $B_{c} \to J/\psi (a_1(1260)$, $b_1(1235)$, $a_2(1320)$, $K_2^*(1430)) $ decay with a perturbative QCD approach: The Theoretical Framework and Helicity Amplitudes

-The twist-2 light-cone distribution amplitude (LCDA) can be expanded in Gegenbauer polynomials $C_n^{3/2}(2x-1)$ with Gegenbauer moments as coefficients.
+The twist-2 LCDA can be expanded in Gegenbauer polynomials $C_n^{3/2}(2x-1)$ with Gegenbauer moments as coefficients.
 In particular, its asymptotic form is:

-Using the QCD equations of motion, the two-particle twist-3 distribution amplitudes can be expressed in terms of both twist-2 light-cone distribution amplitudes (LCDAs) and three-particle twist-3 LCDAs.
+Using the QCD equations of motion, the two-particle twist-3 distribution amplitudes can be expressed in terms of both twist-2 LCDAs and three-particle twist-3 LCDAs.
 In the Wandzura-Wilczek approximation (where three-particle terms are neglected), the asymptotic forms of twist-3 LCDAs are derived as \cite{Wang2011}: